 Food Access & Gleaning

-“Gleaning” is the gathering of unharvested food from the farm fields, which is then donated to local food banks and shelters.
-It’s a wonderful way to get more fresh, organic produce into our community while keeping our farm fields productive and healthy.
-Oxbow supports gleaning in the following ways: through regular weekday gleans; through gleans held by our young summer campers on their very own Kids’ Farm; and through the annual Big Glean to celebrate the harvest season and the Jewish holiday of Sukkot.
+Gleaning is the gathering of unharvested food from farm fields, which is then donated to local food banks and shelters.
+It’s a wonderful way to bring more fresh, organic produce into our community while keeping our farm fields productive and healthy.
+Oxbow supports gleaning through regular weekday gleans, gleans held by our young summer campers on their Kids’ Farm, and the annual Big Glean to celebrate the harvest season and the Jewish holiday of Sukkot.
 Learn more about our various opportunities below!

 Weekly Gleans